The Last of the High Kings

-The Last of the High Kings, also released under the title Summer Fling in some countries, is a 1996 coming of age comedy-drama film set in Howth, Dublin, Ireland in the 1970s where the teenagers of the story are dealing with the birth of punk, the death of Elvis Presley, and the various dramas of their teens.
-The lead role of Frankie Griffin is played by Jared Leto in his first leading role.
-Christina Ricci also stars as an American visiting for the summer.
-The film is based on the book of the same name by Ferdia Mac Anna.
+The Last of the High Kings, released under the title Summer Fling in some countries, is a 1996 Irish coming-of-age comedy-drama film directed by David Keating from a screenplay he co-wrote with Gabriel Byrne, based on the novel of the same name by Ferdia Mac Anna.
+It is set in 1970s Howth, Dublin, following teenaged friends becoming immersed in the emerging punk scene, against the backdrop of the death of Elvis Presley, and various teen drama.
+The film stars Catherine O'Hara, Jared Leto (in his first starring role), Christina Ricci, Byrne, Amanda Shun, Stephen Rea, and Colm Meaney.

+The Last of the High Kings premiered at the Galway Film Fleadh on 11 July 1996, and was released in Ireland by First Independent Films on 22 November 1996.

 Plot

-In the summer of 1977, in the coastal village of Howth, County Dublin, Ireland, on his last day of secondary school, a despondent Frankie (Leto) believes he has failed his final exams.

-His plans to attend university and romance girls such as his classmates Romy (Emily Mortimer) and Jayne (Lorraine Pilkington) have been ruined.
+In the summer of 1977, in the coastal village of Howth, County Dublin, Ireland, on his last day of secondary school, a despondent Frankie believes he has failed his final exams.
+His plans to attend university and romance girls such as his classmates Romy and Jayne have been ruined.
 Nevertheless, he cheerfully goes out with friends that night.

 The morning of June 30, Frankie anxiously begins waiting out the seven weeks until August 18, when his exam results are expected.

-Frankie's mother, Cathleen (Catherine O'Hara), berates him in front of his younger brother, Ray.

-When Frankie's theatrical father (Gabriel Byrne) arrives, he impatiently drives his car through the locked property gate, damaging it, before greeting his wife and five children.
+Frankie's mother, Cathleen, berates him in front of his younger brother, Ray.
+When Frankie's theatrical father, Jack arrives, he impatiently drives his car through the locked property gate, damaging it before greeting his wife and five children.
 Jack gives Frankie a goldfish as a preemptive birthday present because he will soon leave again on an extended trip to the United States for another stage production, which will likely cause him to miss Frankie's next birthday.
 Before leaving, Jack gives Frankie some reassuring advice about his future.

 Frankie plans a beach party and fantasizes being with Romy and Jayne on a local beach.
 Frankie receives a letter from Jack offering further advice, which only confuses him further.
 When his mother goes out for the night at a political function, Frankie invites a houseful of friends over, but the party fails to entertain because Frankie and his friends neglected to invite any women.
 One midsummer day, whilst Frankie and a friend attempt to repair the gate his father nearly destroyed, Romy visits to collect donations for the Labour Party.
 Frankie's mother later warns him to avoid Romy, Jayne, as well as all other Protestant women.

-Erin (Ricci), a visiting teenager from Milwaukee, and her little sister, Rainbow, comes to stay with the family at Jack's invitation.
+Erin, a visiting teenager from Milwaukee, and her little sister, Rainbow, comes to stay with the family at Jack's invitation.